lpsinger/userguide/glossary.rst

         Equation of state.
 The equation of state determines the relation between mass and radius, or mass and compactness, or pressure and (mass, energy, or number) density, of neutron stars.

+    FAP
+        False alarm probability, a measure of the fraction of noise events incorrectly classified as astrophysical events by a binary classifier.

+    FNP
+        False negative probability, a measure of the fraction of astrophysical events incorrectly classified as noise by a binary classifier.

     FAR
         False alarm rate, a statistic that is used to describe the significance